downlinko/downlinko.github.io/_posts/development/python/2018-10-01-download-install-anaconda-windows.md

 Let's verify the installation

 Click on the Windows button and look for Anaconda menu item.
-Open it and click `Anaconda Navigator` shortcut.
+Open it and click on the `Anaconda Navigator` shortcut.

 <img src="{{ site.url }}/assets/images/posts/development/python/anaconda-navigator-shortcut.png" alt="anaconda navigator shortcut">